Skip to Main Content

 Citations: Learn to organize your citations for easier access and properly cite in APA format.

-Library Literature & Information Science Full Text (LLIS)
+Library Literature & Information Science Full Text (LLIS) This link opens in a new window

 Provides full-text from over 170 journals as well as indexing and abstracts for over 400 journals in the library and information science field.
 Books, chapters in collected works such as conference proceedings, theses, and pamphlets are also indexed.
 Note: Limited to one simultaneous user, please close your browser when finished.

-Library, Information Science & Technology Abstracts with full text (LISTA)
+Library, Information Science & Technology Abstracts with full text (LISTA) This link opens in a new window

 Indexes more than 600 periodicals, plus books, research reports and proceedings about online information retrieval, information management, librarianship, classification, cataloging, bibliometrics, etc.